 - Handling the part once it’s off the machine

-- Labor for post-production such as deburring, finishing, and inspections
+- Performing post-production work such as deburring, finishing, and inspections

-Tools and Equipment: The cost of the tools and equipment you use to produce a part must be factored into the job cost.
+The cost of tools and equipment used to produce a part must be included in the overall job cost.
 It’s easy to neglect this, whether you use an automated brush or a case of disposable discs.
 It may seem inconsequential in small increments, but the cost adds up at the end of a job.

-Machine Time: Machine time is as critical as employee time.
+Machine time is as critical as employee time.
 CNC machines are hefty investments that can churn out substantial profit, and every hour on them counts.
-On average, running a CNC machine costs $125 to $250 per hour, but this depends on the machine’s original cost, the machine type (number of axes) and expected annual production time.
+On average, running a CNC machine costs $125 to $250 per hour, but this depends on the machine’s original cost of the CNC machine, the machine type (number of axes) and expected annual production time.
 Additionally, a run could take minutes or days.
 That timing depends on the part and requirements.

 Note: Machine time may also include changeovers and adjustments noted under labor costs.
 Be sure to account for this in one or the other category.